vacp2p/rfc-index/vac/32/rln-v1.md

 #### Implementation notes

 Each user of the protocol
-(server or otherwise) will need to store metadata for each message received by each user, for the given `epoch`.
+(server or otherwise) MUST store metadata for each message received by each user, for the given `epoch`.
 The data can be deleted when the `epoch` passes.
-Storing metadata is required, so that if a user sends more than one unique signal per `epoch`, they can be slashed and removed from the protocol.
+Storing metadata is REQUIRED, so that if a user sends more than one unique signal per `epoch`, they can be slashed and removed from the protocol.
 The metadata stored contains the `x`, `y` shares and the `internal_nullifier` for the user for each message.